 Tendinosis is characterized by progressive tissue degeneration with a failed reparative response and the complete absence of inflammatory cells.

 Unfortunately, the precise mechanism by which patellar tendinosis develops is currently unknown.

 Patellar tendinosis, if not treated can become chronic.

 Relevant Clinical Anatomy

 The knee joint is formed by the femur, the tibia, the fibula.
 Patella is a sesamoid bone present in the anterior aspect of knee.
 The quadriceps tendon connects to the patella and patellar the bottom of the patella to the tibia.

 Patellar height, malalignment, limb length discrepancy, muscular imbalance or a combination of these, poor base strength of the quadriceps muscles[

-Training frequency, intensity of training, repeated training on a rigid surface, transition from one training method to another,
+Training frequency, the intensity of training, repeated training on a rigid surface, the transition from one training method to another,

 improper mechanics during training and genetic abnormalities of the knee joint.